 To Resonate or Not to Resonate – That’s the Ongoing Question…

-At RF.Guru, we get this question more often than any other:
+At RF.Guru, we hear this more than any other question:

 “Does my antenna need to be resonant?”